 Yes.
 With the exception of grade 1 in the EFI program, where only Mathematics is taught in English, students in both EFI and MFI will receive English language instruction for English.
-All students in the OCDSB receive mathematics instruction in English from grade 1 and up.
+By grade 4 students in both programs will also receive English language instruction for Mathematics through to grade 8.